 - People like to claim that as soon as you turn on a console you can essentially go straight into a game, while they act like PC requires some number of steps to actually start playing a game.
 In reality, often times you can get into a game FASTER on PC than on console.
 Consoles generally boot faster since they have a barebones operating system, although a PC with Windows 10 installed on a solid state drive negates that.
-On modern consoles and on PC, after turning on the system you have to log in: on consoles you log into Playstation Network or XBOX Live, on PC you log into Steam or Origin.
-It's the same thing, and both have automatic login.
-Once you're logged in, you can start a game.
+On modern consoles and on PC, after turning on the system you have to log in: on consoles you log into Playstation Network or XBOX Live, on PC you log into Steam or Origin (if your game requires it).
+It’s the same thing, and both have automatic login.
+Once you’re logged in, you can start a game.
 The differences here are the boot times between systems, and also updates.
-If your console has an update, you can't do anything while it updates and the updates normally take up to a half hour to download and install.
+If your console has an update, you can’t do anything while it updates and the updates normally take up to a half hour to download and install.
 The same goes for game updates on consoles which are also highly inconvenient.
 On PC, there is no waiting.
-Updates download/install in the background and won't bog down a modern system.
+Updates download/install in the background and won’t bog down a modern system.
 This is discussed more in the next question.

 6. Do PC games auto-update like on consoles?

-- PC games have a benefit when it comes to patches - they get them weeks or months earlier.
+- PC games have a benefit when it comes to patches – they get them weeks or months earlier.
 For consoles, Sony and Microsoft have to do some certifications before letting these patches be released on consoles.
 Some patches even bring more content to PC games, due to this content not being possible to run on consoles.
-A good example of this is the Skyrim 1.5 update - it adds grass shadows to PC but not to consoles since consoles cannot run simple grass shadows in Skyrim without a bad frame rate.
+A good example of this is the Skyrim 1.5 update which adds grass shadows to PC but not to consoles since consoles cannot run simple grass shadows in Skyrim without a bad frame rate.